digital-archives/HISTGA1011/slides/week_07_slide_deck.md

 <!--presenter notes

 This is the Brays metadata creation staff interface.
 On the left-hand side, you see a list of all the digital preservation objects, in order.
 You can click into any one of them, and open up a descriptive metadata record.
 This record is connected to the CEDAR linked data vocab, which provides controlled lists, metadata validation and type-ahead suggestions.

+The access portion of the workflow begins when Metadata Unit personnel loads the Carpenters DIP in the Brays descriptive metadata editor and creates descriptive metadata for all objects.

+Brays suggests controlled vocabulary terms from the Cedar linked data vocabulary manager and validates the record against their descriptive metadata specification.
+Brays dynamically reads and writes to a metadata CSV file included in the DIP.

+Color coding in the metadata creation interface indicates to staff  which fields are required, recommended, and optional.

+Additionally, once the record contains all required fields, the object name in the object viewer turns from red to green.

 -->